0xPolygonMiden/miden-node/bin/funding-service/README.md

 Each request creates a private pay-to-ID note for the requested account.
 The service waits until the note is committed in a block, then returns the note together with proof of its inclusion.

+The account is refilled by sending it a public pay-to-ID note that holds the native asset.
+The service scans for those notes and consumes them on its own.

 The `Status` endpoint reports the funding account, its balance, and the block that balance was read at.
-An operator alerts on that balance, because the service does not refill itself.
+An operator alerts on that balance, because the service never mints.

 The service does not authenticate requests.
 An operator must restrict access to its gRPC API at the infrastructure level.